What is Sliding Scale Insulin Therapy?

 A half unit measurement is closer in this scenario than rounding your insulin dose up or down, but you should talk to your doctor if this is a concern or you are more likely to run high or low.
 You can decide together whether you’d prefer to round up or down if half units just aren’t possible.
 If you use multiple daily injections (MDI), you may not be able to use half units at all because not all insulin pens and syringes include them.

 Things get even trickier when you consider the timing of food digestion.
-For example, if you frontload your insulin with the full 9.5 units in this scenario and are eating thick-crust pizza, you may experience a sudden drop in your blood sugar levels first and then a high blood sugar reading 2 to 3 hours later.
+For example, if you frontload your insulin with the full 9.5 units in this scenario and are eating thick-crust pizza, you may experience a sudden drop in your blood sugar levels first and then a high blood sugar reading two to three hours later.
 This happens because dense carbohydrates can take longer to digest.
 (High-fat foods also lead to slow digestion of carbs, and pizza is typically high fat.)
 So, if you frontload your insulin, your body’s carb intake won’t sync up effectively with your insulin.

 This is why it’s critical to pay attention to how your body reacts to different foods.
 When you pick up on different patterns, you can better anticipate your sliding scale insulin therapy needs.
 Then, eating delicious foods like pizza should get easier!